 See3CAM_CU55M for Iris Recognition Systems

-As an OEM camera manufacturer, e-con Systems has developed a portfolio of embedded cameras for an array of applications across various industries.
+As an OEM Camera Solution Provider, e-con Systems has developed a portfolio of embedded cameras for an array of applications across various industries.
 One of our most popular products See3CAM_CU55M, is a 5MP monochrome camera that is an ideal solution for iris recognition systems.
 From our family of USB 3.1 Gen 1 UVC cameras, it is based on the AR0521 and capable of delivering stunning low-noise image quality.

 See3CAM_CU55M is backed by 2.2μm x 2.2μm pixel BSI technology, high SNR (Signal to Noise) levels, and NIR responsibility.
 It can produce high-quality monochrome images in any lighting condition – with the best tonal contrast standards in the marketplace.